naturalis/mycorrhiza/README.md

-# Comparative analysis of associations between land plants and mycorrhiza
+# Repository outline

-This repository holds data and scripts to analyze associations between land plants and mycorrhiza.
-This is a collaboration between Vincent Merckx, Frida Feijen, Jorinde Nuytinck and Rutger Vos.
+This repository holds data and scripts for part of the methods of the manuscript entitled _Evolutionary dynamics of mycorrhizal symbiosis in land plant diversification_ by Frida A.A.
+Feijen, Rutger A. Vos, Jorinde Nuytinck & Vincent S.F.T.
+Merckx.

 Directory structure:

-- [data](data): contains verbatim input data and pruned/converted versions thereof
+- [data](data): contains verbatim input data and pruned/converted versions
 - [script](script): contains conversion scripts
 - [doc](doc): supporting documentation, manuscript files
 - [results](results): final output files